CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 ### Exercise 1: Overview of the Microsoft Defender for Cloud Policy

-In this exercise, you will get an overview of an index of Azure Policy built-in policy definitions related to Microsoft Defender for Cloud and about initiatives, policies, and how they relate to the Microsoft Defender for Cloud's recommendation.
+In this exercise, you will get an overview of an index of Azure Policy built-in policy definitions related to Microsoft Defender for Cloud and about initiatives, policies, and how they relate to Microsoft Defender for Cloud's recommendation.

-1. From Azure Portal, search for **Microsoft Defender for Cloud** and select it.
+1. From the Azure Portal, search for **Microsoft Defender for Cloud** and select it.

     ![](../Images/m3e1s1.png)

 1. From **Microsoft Defender for Cloud** blade, Select **Environment settings**.
-Here you'll be able to see the subscription.
+Here, you'll be able to see the subscription.

     ![Template deployment completed](../Images/m2e1s3.2.png)

-1. In **Environment Settings** page, Select your subscription.
+1. In **Environment Settings** page, select your subscription.

     ![Template deployment completed](../Images/m1e2.1s2.png)